Email Marketing and Customer Journeys: The Complete Guide

 Now is the time to show your customers how to get the most out of their purchase with onboarding help and informative content.

 Your company may have excellent support resources and a full content library.
-But email marketers can add even more value by delivering this content to new customers at the right time, especially if using your product comes with a learning curve.
+But email marketers can add even more value by delivering this content to new customers at the right time in an onboarding email sequence, especially if using your product comes with a learning curve.

 Work with customer support to understand when and where people run into roadblocks.
-Develop an email series that guides people through everything they need to know to get started and be successful.
+Develop a welcome email series that guides people through everything they need to know to get started and be successful.

-Statistics show there’s a 60% to 70% chance of closing a sale to an existing customer.
+There’s a 60% to 70% chance of closing a sale to an existing customer.
 That’s compared to a 5% to 20% chance of selling something to a prospect.
+I know which one I’d choose.

-Some of these emails will be automations, which get triggered by actions your customers take.
-Others could be based on seasonality, life events, or the amount of time someone has used your product.
+Others could be based on seasonality, life events, or the amount of time someone has used your product, like this email from Warby Parker advertising check-ups on their one-year anniversary.

 8. Retention and Loyalty